Codecademy/docs/content/pytorch/concepts/tensors/terms/chunk/chunk.md

 ---
 Title: '.chunk()'
-Description: 'This function enables you to split a tensor with a specified dimension into chunks.'
+Description: 'Splits a tensor with a specified dimension into chunks.'
   - 'AI'
   - 'Data Science'
   - 'Machine Learning'